ramosrenzo/COVID-LLM/README.md

 - `training` – Runs the training process.

-- `test` – Runs testing and plots AUROC and AUPRC.
+- `test` – Runs testing and plots AUROC and AUPRC scores.

 Run the build script with two targets: